JanDerogee/TeleJukebox/README.md

 # Phone issues
 Not all phones are equal, but it can be of help to know what phone and wiring scheme inside the phone I used.
 So I made a photo of my phone and it's wiring, you can find it in the folder named "photo".

+For more information regarding this and my other projects: https://janderogee.com